joebew42/elixir_absinthe_playground/README.md

 **DOING**

+- write a test for `posts` endpoint

 **TODO**

-- write a test for `posts` endpoint
+- disable DEBUG output messages for Absinthe
 - retrieve only one `post`
 - try to create a relationship between `post` and `author`
 - create a new `post`